 - No 5Gbps or 10Gbps LAN port, not wall-mountable

-2. Netgear RAX120: The Wi-Fi 6 router with best multi-gig port performance
+2. Netgear RAX120: The Wi-Fi 6 router with awesome NAS performance

-Slightly cheaper than the RAX200, the RAX120 is a dual-band Wi-Fi 6 router that has the fastest 5Gbps multi-gig port.
-So, apart from fast Wi-Fi speeds, it also delivers by far the fastest network-attached storage performance when hosting an external drive.
-And like its cousin, it, too, has a cool futuristic design.
+Slightly cheaper than the RAX200, the RAX120 is a dual-band Wi-Fi 6 router that a 5Gbps multi-gig port.
+So, apart from fast Wi-Fi speeds, it also delivers top network-attached storage performance when hosting an external drive.
+And like its cousin above, it, too, has a cool futuristic design.

 Netgear Nighthawk AX12 12-Stream AX6000 WiFi 6 Router RAX120